gbraad/mscrolls-brahman/strands/doc/samples/picton/readme.md

 Each time you play, the game picks a new villain!
 So the murderer can be different every time.
 Be advised, if you refresh the browser page, it will restart the game!

-This game uses a mixture of Choice + Parser text input, so this is a bit different than most players are used to.
-I'm interested in whether this "works".
+This game uses a mixture of Choice & Parser text input, so this is a bit different than most players are used to.
+You can play with choices, but parser input can give more detail.

 ## Acknowledgements